Search

 Delicate Memories

 Despite their popularity, the world can not count on global technology companies to have their users' backs.
-Activists and technologists must forge their own paths by building new technologies and leveraging grassroots communities.
+Human rights defenders and technologists must forge their own paths by building new technologies and leveraging grassroots communities.
 OpenArchive was born out of the need for a mobile tool that offers secure, long-term storage of photos, video, and audio captured on mobile devices.
 Our tool seeks to solve the issues related to keeping people and their media safe, sustaining legacy access to, and providing verifiable authenticity of content.
 In high-risk situations, this need becomes even more profound.
-Human rights defenders, citizen journalists, and front-line activists are being targeted on social media and do not have safe, alternative ways to manage and store their sensitive mobile media.
+Human rights defenders, citizen journalists, and eyewitnesses are being targeted on social media and do not have safe, alternative ways to manage and store their sensitive mobile media.
 In some cases, being digitally compromised can impact an individual’s freedom and well-being.

 Whose Media?
 Our Media!